World Bank halts Sudan operations in blow to coup leaders, strike calls gain support | Law-Order

 Doctors belonging to the Unified Doctors' Office group of unions also said they were striking.
 The doctors were one of the driving forces behind the uprising that brought down Bashir.
 Power-sharing between the military and civilians had been increasingly strained over several issues, including whether to send Bashir and others to the International Criminal Court, where they are wanted for alleged atrocities in Darfur.
 Military commanders now leading Sudan also served in Darfur.

-Speaking on Tuesday at his first news conference since announcing the takeover, Burhan said the army had no choice but to sideline politicians who he said were inciting people against the armed forces.
+At his first news conference since announcing the takeover, Burhan said on Tuesday the army had no choice but to sideline politicians who he said were inciting people against the armed forces.
 U.N.
 Special Representative Volker Perthes met Burhan on Wednesday and told him the United Nations wants to see a return to the transition process and the immediate release of all those arbitrarily detained, U.N. spokesman Stephane Dujarric told reporters in New York.

-Perthes also met Hamdok at his residence, where he remains under guard, Dujarric said.
-Hamdok was detained on Monday.
-The European Union's Foreign Relations Commissioner Josep Borrell wrote on Twitter that he had spoken with Hamdok and expressed support for a civilian-led transition.

 SERIOUS RISK Events in Sudan - Africa's third largest country - mirror those in several other Arab states where the military has tightened its grip following uprisings.